Ekbal41/napnux-docs/docs/templating-engine/intro.md

 # Templating Engine

 Napnux supports a variety of templating engines commonly used in web development, such as
- 'ejs', 'pug', 'dot', and more.
-By default, Napnux comes with the `ejs` and `nunjucks` templating engine for rendering HTML.
+ 'ejs', 'pug', 'dot', 'ejs' and more.
+By default, Napnux comes with the `nunjucks` templating engine for rendering HTML.

-To configure the ejs or nunjucks templating engine in Napnux, follow these steps:
+To configure default(Nunjucks) templating engine in Napnux, follow these steps:

 1. Make sure to import the `path` module at the beginning of your `server.js` file: